JosefEreq/ITSecGuide/README.md

 Each section and recommendation is categorized by area and security level, to make it easier for readers to find those that are relevant to them.
 See the following 3 security level definitions:
 * ##### 	Standard - Basic security.
 Little impact on usage and convenience.
-Requires a lot of experience in computer usage.
+For basic users.
 * ##### 	Advanced - Good security.
 Mild impact on usage and convenience.
-Requires good knowledge in configuring computers, operating systems and applications.
+Requires knowledge in configuring computers, operating systems and applications.
 * #####	Expert - Great security.
 Big impact on usage and convenience.
-Requires a professional system administrator or a hobby enthusiast in that field.
+Requires system administration knowledge.

 <br></br>
 The provided guidelines and actions are intended for <em>private cyber security</em>.
 No consideration have neccesarly been taken for enterprise environments.